 - Getting Results - Prevailing against the regulators JMBM lawyers, acting on behalf of the California Mining Association, filed suit against the South Coast Air Quality Management District (SCAQMD) challenging its adoption of a new regulation.
 As part of the settlement we achieved for our client, the SCAQMD was required to amend the regulation and allow a high wind exemption critical to CMA […]

 - Getting Results - A big litigation win JMBM scored a significant victory for the firm's client, CEMEX, Inc., when the Ninth Circuit Court of Appeals issued a published opinion in Center for Biological Diversity, et al. v.
 U.S. Fish & Wildlife Service, and CEMEX, Inc. The Center's lawsuit challenged authorizations by the Service in favor of the Soledad Canyon Sand and Gravel […]

-- Getting Results - An unprecedented development agreement After precedent-breaking litigation, JMBM client United Rock Products Corporation and the city of Irwindale, California reached an agreement to extend the life of the Irwindale quarries for 25 years.
+- Getting Results - An unprecedented development agreement - Corporate After precedent-breaking litigation, JMBM client United Rock Products Corporation and the city of Irwindale, California reached an agreement to extend the life of the Irwindale quarries for 25 years.
 The transaction is most notable for the creation of a joint powers authority between the city of Irwindale and the Irwindale Reclamation Authoritythe first such arrangement […]